|

 HEARTWORM

 Unlike intestinal worms, heartworm is an infection spread by mosquito bites between dogs.
-The incidence in Perth is around 6% but can vary dramatically from one area to another, with sometimes one block in a suburb
+The incidence in Perth is around low but can vary dramatically from

-have a high level of infection due to a few infected dogs acting as resevoirs.
+one area to another, with sometimes one block in a suburb have a high level of infection due to a few infected dogs acting as resevoirs.

-Heartworm disease is produced by the presence of these worms which live within the chambers of the right side of
+Heartworm disease is produced by the presence of these worms which live within the chambers of the right side of the heart.
+Disease from these worms is

-the lungs – hence coughing as an important symptom.
-As well as causing a chronic cough, lethargy, exercise
+mainly from their inflammatory effect on the pulmonary arteries supplying the lungs – hence coughing as an important symptom.
+As well as causing a chronic

-intolerance and weight loss may be noticed.
+cough, lethargy, exercise intolerance and weight loss may be noticed.
 In acute, severe infections, sudden death may be caused by a tangled knot of worms causing obstruction to blood flow into the heart.

 Prevention is the name of the game with heartworm disease for these reasons: